civier/tree2dir/README.md

 tree2dir $(find /dira -name 1.txt)

 will create symbolic links in the current directory, to all the files named 1.txt in the tree below the directory /dira

+3)

+treedir $(find /dira)

+will create symbolic links in the current directory, to all the files in the tree below /dira